 But before you go to a game …

-Because of ongoing COVID-19 concerns, check the team’s website for any safety protocols that may need to be observed.
-Also, review its policy for bringing bags (such as diaper bags) and outside food and drink into the ballpark.
+Review the home team’s policy for bringing bags (such as diaper bags) and outside food and drink into the ballpark.

 Family-friendly NYC baseball: Major Leagues